RoboJackets/constitution/pub/SGA_Constitution.md

 7. The candidate receiving a plurality of votes will be elected to the officer position.
 In the case of a tie vote, the highest­ ranking officer present will cast the deciding vote.

+8. New officers take office at the last meeting of the spring semester and remain in office until the next election.

+9. If a position remains unfilled after the elections process, the President will appoint a member to the position or reassign duties to another officer.

 ****

 1. If an officer fails to maintain Institute requirements as stated in the GT Catalog and Article 4 Section 1, he or she shall resign immediately.

 2. An officer can be removed from office by vote of the full membership of the club or executive board.

+3. The meeting for the removal of an officer is called for by a majority vote when quorum is present.

-3. The meeting for the removal of an officer must be announced no less than one week in advance.
+4. The meeting for the removal of an officer must be announced no less than one week in advance.

-4. The officer pending removal will be allowed to speak to defend his or her actions.
+5. The officer pending removal will be allowed to speak to defend his or her actions.

-5. The remaining leadership must make a good faith effort to contact the officer and schedule the meeting so that they can attend if desired.
+6. The remaining leadership must make a good faith effort to contact the officer and schedule the meeting so that they can attend if desired.

+7. If an officer is removed, his or her removal is immediate.
+Upon removal, a special election will be held following the rules established for yearly elctions in Article V.

+8. If the highest level officer(s) are removed, the next highest officer will assume interim responsbility until the special election is concluded.

 ****